Regina Ladies Softball Association: Constitution & Bylaws as of November 12, 2019

 A) The affairs of the Association shall be governed by the elected executive and they shall have all the powers of the Association and shall be accountable to the membership at large.

-B) The executive shall consist of a President, Vice President, Treasurer, Secretary, Registrar, Publicity Director/Statistician, Scheduler/Tournament Coordinator and a Division Representative.
-The Division Representative will be elected at the spring organizational meeting.
-All other executive positions will be elected at the fall annual general meeting.
+B) The executive shall consist of a President, Vice President, Treasurer, Secretary, Registrar, Statistician, Scheduler/Tournament Coordinator, Facilities Coordinator and a Communications Manager.
+All executive positions will be elected at the fall annual general meeting.

 C) The tenure of office for the executive shall be two years.
-The President, Secretary, and Registrar will be elected on even numbered years; the Vice President, Treasurer, Publicity Director/Statistician and Scheduler/Tournament Coordinator will be elected on odd numbered years.
-Any executive may be re elected.
+The President, Secretary, Registrar, and Communications Manager will be elected on even numbered years; the Vice President, Treasurer, Statistician, Scheduler/Tournament Coordinator and Facilities Coordinator will be elected on odd numbered years.
+Any executive may be re-elected.

 D) The executive shall meet from time to time as business presents itself.
 The president shall call the meetings and give three days notice of such meetings.
 An emergency meeting can be called by unanimous consent at any time.